smartdevicelink/sdl_requirements/detailed_docs/RC/OnRCStatus.md

 e.
 RC app_1 is registered

 _Steps:_
-1. RC app_1 sends control request to module_1
+1. RC app_1 sends control request to module_1 (upon a OnButtonPress or SetInteriorVehicleData request)

 2. RC app_1 allocates module_1

 _Expected:_
 3. SDL sends OnRCStatus notification to HMI with module_1 in `allocatedModules` parameter and remained modules in `freeModules`